tim-schneider/nexus-ansible-collection/docs/README.md

 if the order of the roles/privileges changes, it will not be updated, but it will try to PUT all the changes to the api

+Q: I can not delete a blobstore BlobStore is in use and cannot be deleted
+A: Make sure you have removed the blobstore from the all blobstore groups first The order of the group_vars is important since the dictionaries will be passed through as-is to the Nexus API.

 ## Missing support on API
 - setting content disposition on maven groups
 - setting layout policy on maven groups